Some resources that might be of help to you.

 Howard County Early Beginnings

-Part of Howard County public schools, a program for children newborn to age 3 who have developmental delays, handicapping conditions or are at risk for delays.
+Part of Howard County public schools, this program is for children newborn to age 3 who have developmental delays, handicapping conditions or are at risk for delays.

 https://www.hcpss.org/special-education/ 410 313 6600

 The Loan Closet is a Howard County clearinghouse of donated medical equipment for those who cannot afford these items or simply have a short-term need, as well as those who may no longer need their equipment.
 Residents should call ahead to check equipment availability and schedule an appointment with a specialist to donate or receive equipment.
 410 313 0363.
 The time frame the equipment can be borrowed depends on the equipment and specific individual needs.
 For more information check out their website.